Ted Ammon: Career

-Divorce and murder
+Marriage, divorce, and death

+While working as a real estate agent, Generosa met Ted Ammon when she called him after he failed to keep an appointment for an apartment she was to show him.
+They married in 1986 and adopted a twin boy and girl from Ukraine, whom they named Greg and Alexa.

 Ammon's marriage turned hostile after Generosa found a receipt for a divorce lawyer in his desk.
-They were days from finalizing their divorce when, on October 22, 2001, he was found bludgeoned to death in his East Hampton, NY weekend home.
-Because their divorce was not finalized and Ammon's will had not been changed, Generosa inherited 50 per cent of his estate, in accordance with the will, with the balance going to the Ammon Foundation.
+They were days from finalizing their divorce when, on October 22, 2001, he was found stunned then bludgeoned to death in his weekend home in East Hampton.
+Because their divorce was not finalized and Ammon's will had not been changed, Generosa inherited 50 percent of his estate, in accordance with the will, with the balance going to the Ammon Foundation.
 On January 15, 2002, Generosa married Daniel Pelosi, then sold the properties she had owned jointly with Ammon.

 JPMorgan Chase & Co. was appointed along with Generosa as co-executors of the estate.
 Ultimately, Generosa's estate inherited Ammon's estate.
 The estate did not pass until after her death.

-Pelosi was convicted of Ammon's murder in December 2004 and was sentenced to 25 years to life in prison; he continues to maintain his innocence.
+Pelosi was convicted of Ammon's murder in December 2004, and he was sentenced to 25 years to life in prison; he continues to maintain his innocence.

 Charity

-With a total net worth of some $100 million, Ammon created the largest scholarship fund at Bucknell.
+With a total net worth of some $100 million, Ammon created the largest scholarship fund at Bucknell University.
 Subsequently, he complemented this endowed program with a challenge/matching grant, resulting in added incentives for others to contribute to his alma mater.
-He served on the boards of the Municipal Art Society, and the YMCA.
-He attained to the title of chairman at Jazz at Lincoln Center, where he worked closely with Wynton Marsalis.
+He served on the boards of the Municipal Art Society and the YMCA.
+He attained the title of chairman at Jazz at Lincoln Center, where he worked closely with Wynton Marsalis.

 On October 22, 2012, Greg and Alexa Ammon donated a $1 million gift from the Ammon Foundation to Jazz at Lincoln Center to name the R. Theodore Ammon Archives and Music Library.
 "Ted considered the archive and music library essential to the integrity of this institution.
-The Ammon Archives and Music Library will be accessible to students and lovers of jazz the world over," said Wynton Marsalis, managing and artistic director of Jazz at Lincoln Center.
+The Ammon Archives and Music Library will be accessible to students and lovers of jazz the world over", said Wynton Marsalis, managing and artistic director of Jazz at Lincoln Center.
 "My father's deep commitment to Jazz at Lincoln Center inspired my sister Alexa and I to continue his legacy with this naming gift for the preservation and perpetuation of the music he loved so much.
 Wynton's vision for The Ammon Archive and Music Library aligns with my father's commitment to enrich people's lives around the world with jazz," said Greg Ammon.

-On November 15, 2012, Jazz at Lincoln Center hosted a private ribbon cutting for The Ammon Archives and Music Library followed by the New York City film premiere of Greg Ammon's documentary, 59 Middle Lane later that evening.
+On November 15, 2012, Jazz at Lincoln Center hosted a private ribbon cutting for The Ammon Archives and Music Library followed by the New York City film premiere of Greg Ammon's documentary 59 Middle Lane later that evening.
 Proceeds from the premiere event benefited Jazz at Lincoln Center and the Evan B. Donaldson Adoption Institute.